airnativeextensions/nativeextensions-documentation/docs/idfa/get-advertising-identifier.md

 ### Requesting Authorisation

 You can request user authorisation by calling the `requestAuthorisation()` function.
 If possible, this will present a dialog to request permission from the user.
+The text in this dialog can be customised through the "usage description" text in your info additions.
+(See [Add the Extension](add-the-extension) for details on setting this value).

 ![](images/ios_authorisation_dialog.png)